drmowinckels/drmowinckels.github.io/content/blog/2019/01-19-why-rstudio-conf-is-the-best-conference-experience-i-have-had/index.md

 slug: "why-rstudio-conf-is-the-best-conference-experience-i-have-had"
 aliases:
   - '/blog/2019-01-19-why-rstudio-conf-is-the-best-conference-experience-i-have-had'
+summary:  RStudio::conf Austin is the best conference experience I have had .
+It was thoroughly enjoyable and educational to see the different ways the same tools were applied to solve "real life-life problems" It was also enjoyable to see how they applied to problems in industry to solve real life problems .
+It is the empitamy of what this community actually is .
 ---

 There is something to be said about the R-community.
 Actually, there is a lot to be said about the R-community, and I believe RStudio::conf is the empitamy of what this community actually is.
 While I'm in my hotel room as RStudio::conf Austin has just wrapped up, ending with an amazing Birds of a Feather session with [RLadies](www.rladies.org), I'm having so many thoughts and feelings about this experience.
 I'm on a complete high, and cannot fathom that I just participated in something like this conference, which is quite something different than any other conference I have been to.